AI is hot in many vertical markets, and AI in retail is no exception.

-Artificial intelligence for retail: A more personalized experience
+AI in retail: A more personalized experience

 Retailers are utilizing AI systems to develop better personalization, grow their audiences and analyze unstructured data.
-For example, the outdoor and equipment apparel company, The North Face, is using an interactive online shopping experience powered by IBM Watson cognitive computing technology.
+For example, the outdoor and equipment apparel company The North Face is using an interactive online shopping experience powered by IBM Watson cognitive computing technology.

 The system was developed using IBM Fluid's Expert Personal Shopper (XPS) software to create a more engaging, personalized and relevant shopping experience.
 XPS aims to help consumers discover and refine product selections based on their responses to a series of questions.